cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 The message handling can fail if:

-* signer is not the gov module account address.
+* signer is not the authority defined in the staking keeper (usually the gov module account).